|FRANK TEASLEY — 2023 EXECUTIVE RACE DIRECTOR

 He created his Jackson Hole Iditarod Sled Dog Tours Company as a "pension-plan" for his experienced racing dogs, and a "high school" for the younger, less experienced ones.
 Frank breeds, raises, and trains Alaskan huskies as well.
 "I love the sport of mushing and have always been dedicated to the well-being and health of these great animals," he says.

 Dan was first introduced to the Stage Stop by Race Founder, friend, and mentor Frank Teasley, in 1996.
 Dan has competed in the Stage Stop six times running teams from JHI Racing.
 He has also competed in many other races across North America.
 Dan says “Having spent tens of thousands of miles on remote trails with sled dogs is a unique and inspirational privilege.
 Working with sled dogs is the essence of teamwork and perseverance”.

 Race Director since 2014, Dan enjoys the opportunity it gives him to stay connected to sled dogs, competitors, race crew, and everyone else who loves the sport.
 As Director, he coordinates and oversees all aspects of the event.
 “The Stage Stop Race has a great crew, draws top competitors, and is privileged to be supported by a wonderful title sponsor, Pedigree brand.”

-Dianna has been associated with the race for about twelve years.
+Dianna has been associated with the race for over twelve years.
 What does the Assistant Race Director do?
-To be honest, “there’s not enough space for my tasks,” she says.
-Dianna is involved in almost every aspect of the race and received a standing ovation at the musher’s banquet two years ago — for good reason.
+To be honest, “there’s not enough space for all my tasks,” she says.
+Dianna is involved in almost every aspect of the race and received a standing ovation at the musher’s banquet for good reason.
 Mostly, though, she just quietly and efficiently goes about doing her job.
 "I prefer to be in the shadows," she admits.
 “My day job is Head of Maintenance for South Pass City State Historic Site.”